Muhammad: Origins of Islam:

 • He did not allow women to have more than one husband.
 The scholar Reza Aslan describes this step as one that was necessary to ensure the survival of the community at Yathrib, which, after war with the Quraysh, resulted in hundreds of widows and orphans who needed to be provided for and protected.

 • The tradition of women wearing a veil was borrowed from the upper classes of Iranian and Syrian women and used by Muhammad’s wives as an identifier and for their protection.
-Though modesty was required of all believers, during the Prophet’s lifetime only his wives wore a veil (Hijab).
+Though modesty was required of all Believers, during the Prophet’s lifetime only his wives wore a veil (Hijab).

-• As Leila Ahmed and others have observed, nowhere in the Qur’an is the term Hijab applied to any other women.
+• As Leila Ahmed and others have observed, nowhere in the Qur’an is the term hijab applied to any other women.

 The Muslim population of the world or “The Ummah”, by percentage of each country’s population in 2008.